 If you are a fan of the Indiana Jones movies, you have to visit PETRA at least once.
 It was one of the locations for 'The Last Crusade'.
 The hidden city where the Bedouins used to live.

-Many would-be visitors wonder when the best time to visit Petra is, as the weather can definitely influence your experience at the amazing landmark.
+When is the best time to visit Petra?
+The weather can definitely influence your experience at the amazing landmark.
 In truth, the best time to visit Petra is whenever you can make it to Jordan – so if you are restricted as to when you can visit, don’t panic.
 However, if you do have the flexibility to choose which season you will visit in, it is worth carefully deciding as each season brings a slightly different experience.
-Before you continue reading, check out our Ultimate Wadi Rum Guide as well if you like.
-Now, you may read our season guide or jump directly to the Petra Top Tips.
+Tip: Check out our Ultimate Wadi Rum Guide as well or use the helpful Petra Guide Quick Navigation:

 March – April – May (Spring)